zachlasiuk/arm-software-developers-ads/content/learning-paths/cross-platform/docker/buildx.md

 Usage:  docker buildx [OPTIONS] COMMAND
 ```

+If any other output is shown return to [Installing Docker](/install-tools/docker/) and install the most recent version.

 ### Note for Docker Engine

 Docker Desktop provides the ability to build and run multi-architecture images using instruction emulation.
 If you are running Docker Engine on Linux, there is an extra step to enable emulation for multi-architecture images.